 The data directory contains various model workspaces including model definitions and input data.

 The JAMS build procedure is controlled by means of Apache Ant .
-For the compilation of JAMS, the installation of a development environment is not obligatory.
-Alternatively, Ant scripts located in c:\jams\build\build.xml can be used as an entry point to build all required libraries.
+For the compilation of JAMS, the installation of an IDE is not obligatory.
+Alternatively, Ant scripts located in c:\jams\build\build.xml can be used as an entry point to build all required libraries from the command line.
 A prerequisite for this is the installation of Apache Ant, which can be downloaded at http://ant.apache.org/bindownload.cgi.

 The creation of JAMS libraries with Ant requires the following procedure: